 The carrier bags we use are made from recycled plastic and we ask that our customers return them so they can be reused as often as possible.
 We use plastic bags because they are robust enough to hold the weight of the veg, waterproof and durable for customers to carry home in all weathers.

 Plastic has the ability to preserve most veg such as leaves, maintaining freshness for the period from packing until pick up.
-So we are using them for now and are working with our suppliers to source useable, practical and enviromentally sound alternatives to the current bags.
+So are working closely with our suppliers to source useable, practical and enviromentally sound alternatives to the current bags.